Money worries

 Carer's Allowance

 Carer's Allowance is a weekly or monthly payment from the Government.
-It's not means tested.
-You may be entitled to it if you care for someone for at least 35 hours a week and they get certain benefits.
-The application process is the same for England, Scotland, Wales and Northern Ireland.
-You'll need to check if you're eligible and then complete an application for Carer's Allowance.
+You can still get the allowance if you're working, as long as you're caring for someone for at least 35 hours a week and they get certain benefits.
+The application process is the same for England, Wales and Northern Ireland.
+You can check the criteria on the government website and complete an application form.
+If you live in Scotland, you can apply for the Carer’s Support Payment allowance.

 Carer's Credit